Skip to main content

 Training with documented records.
 Staff training completion must be documented with timestamps for OCR purposes.
 The platform should produce these records automatically.

-Ongoing compliance posture.
+Ongoing compliance state.
 A platform that shows your compliance status as of your last assessment is not the same as a platform that shows your status right now.
-Your compliance posture should reflect reality continuously.
+Your compliance state should reflect reality continuously.

 Transparent pricing.
 If you need a sales call to find out what it costs, that's a signal about how the vendor thinks about your segment.